-In a small bowl, combine the crème fraiche, lemon zest, lemon juice, fennel and saffron and season with salt.
+In a small bowl, combine the crème fraiche (or Greek Yoghurt), lemon zest, lemon juice, fennel and saffron and season with salt.
 Reserve.

 Bring a large pot of salted water to a boil.
 Add the pasta and cook until al dente, 2 to 4 minutes.
 Drain immediately and place in a large bowl.
-Add the shaved asparagus, cooked asparagus tips, chicken stock and a handful of the Parmigiano.
+Add the shaved asparagus, chicken stock and a handful of the Parmigiano.
 Toss together.

-Serve immediately garnished with a sprinkling of the Parmigiano and a dollop of the crème fraiche.
+Serve immediately garnished with a sprinkling of the Parmigiano, add a dollop of the crème fraiche and place the tips on top of the crème fraiche.
 Serve the remaining Parmigiano separately at the table.

 Serves about 6 as an Entree.
 Adapted from Joanne Weir.